spring-attic/spring-security-oauth/docs/oauth2.md

 * `clientId`: (required) the client id.
 * `secret`: (required for trusted clients) the client secret, if any.
 * `scope`: The scope to which the client is limited.
-If scope is undefined or empty (the default) the client is not limited by scope.
+If scope is undefined or empty (the default) the client is not limited by scope and instead limited by some other authority information associated in the token.
 * `authorizedGrantTypes`: Grant types that are authorized for the client to use.
 Default value is empty.
 * `authorities`: Authorities that are granted to the client (regular Spring Security authorities).